saidlagauit/Ma-community/README.md

-# Sign-Up Sheet Web Application
+# Sign-Up Sheet Web Application Demo
 This is a simple web application that allows users to sign up for an event.
 The application was built using PHP and MySQL, and it uses the Bootstrap framework for styling.

 ### Features